bobbydwise1/portfolio-react-week2/README.md

 * _This is only a static layout, in preparation for React state elements._
 * _See the following weblink for the rules this game is based on:_ http://history.chess.free.fr/tamerlane2.htm#Moves
+* _The ancient version of this game is much more complex and "bloody".
+The modern rules attempt to slow the game down and add more strategy._

 ## Known Bugs